csound-flossmanual/csound-floss/book/05-c-filters.md

 [eqfil](https://csound.com/docs/manual/eqfil.html) is essentially a parametric equaliser but multiple iterations could be used as modules in a graphic equaliser bank.
-In addition to the capabilities of eqfil,&nbsp;
-[pareq](https://csound.com/docs/manual/pareq.html) adds the
-possibility of creating low and high shelving filtering which might prove useful in mastering or in spectral adjustment of more developed
+In addition to the capabilities of eqfil, [pareq](https://csound.com/docs/manual/pareq.html) adds the possibility of creating low and high shelving filtering which might prove useful in mastering or in spectral adjustment of more developed